Amrutha-m16/Virtual-mouse/README.md

 4. cd C:\Users\EG0104TX\Virual-Mouse\src
 5. python Virtual_Mouse.py

+# What can you do using Virtual Mouse
+1. Left click
+2. Right click
+3. Double click
+4. No movement
+5. Moving cursor
+6. Drop and Drag
+7. Brightness control
+8. Volume control
+9. Scrolling

 # System Constraints
 1. The picture of the hand must be taken against a dark background.
 2. The camera should be perpendicular to the hand.